fusberti/Sectionalizing-Switch-Allocation-Problem/code&data_epsr.2026/README.md

 java -jar SolverIflowCutsOn.jar instancefile.switch to install sectionalizing switches in all arcs of the network or java -jar SolverIflowCutsOn.jar instancefile.switch kmax to install kmax sectionalizing switches

-Also, you can run the models directly using SolverIflows and SolverGalias classes.
+Also, you can run the models directly using SolverIflows, SolverGalias or SolverIflowCutsOn classes.